wbounas/acorio-notes/etiu/e2e-script.md

   **Enterprise**?
 - We want to do this soon as possible after the upgrade has been run.
   - Suggest the day after the upgrade, and then the day after
+- Next 5 Days: Personal Upgrade Helpline Available
+  - You'll have a helpline available to you 5 days pertaining to issues from the upgrade itself

 **Today, we'll have your `Guided Tour`**

 This is a high level introduction to some new key features available to you in your `Enterprise Instance`.
 There are _a lot of topics_ on here, anything that we do not get to **cover today** we'll be able to review during our _Best Practices_ session, but we'll take a look at:
+#### Slide #10
 - The Graphical Workflows
 - Contextual Security
 - SLA's